acrouzet/sidvis/README.txt

 set record_mode=<[n]ormal|[v]olume|[t]est>
+   * normal = Supports tracks that use up to 3 SID chips.
    * volume = Record the master volume output separate from the other channels.
      Use this for tracks that use the master volume as a fourth channel.
    * test = Only do one recording with all channels enabled.